carstenschaefer/carstenschaefer.github.io/README.md

 ### Welcome to Demo page for our Redactor Plugins.
 Here you can find demos of our plugins we've developed for the fantastic [Redactor](http://imperavi.com/redactor/), a WYSIWYG rich-text editor made by [Imperavi](http://imperavi.com/).
+These plugins are tested for the mature version of redactor.
+We are working on updating them to newer version called Redactor II.

 Start here: [Demo-Page](http://carstenschaefer.github.io)